“Being at the heart of the European Higher Education and Research Area”

 What are the UM's other major partnerships?

-The University of Montpellier, in agreement with its partners in the I-Site consortium, has defined a series of strategic partnerships by distinguishing, in a given country, the actor(s) with whom there were already proven scientific exchanges, notably co-publications, and with whom it seemed reasonable to envisage student exchanges, sometimes unidirectional, sometimes bidirectional.
-Some of these university partnerships are long-established(Sherbrooke in Canada, UCAD in Senegal, Kasetsart in Thailand, Heidelberg in Germany...) and others are just emerging (Arizona in the USA, São Paulo in Brazil...).
+The University of Montpellier, in agreement with its partners in the I-Site consortium, has defined a series of strategic partnerships by identifying, in a given country, the actors with whom there were already proven scientific exchanges, notably co-publications, and with whom it seemed reasonable to envisage student exchanges, sometimes unidirectional, sometimes bidirectional.
+Some of these university partnerships have been in place for a long time (Sherbrooke in Canada, UCAD in Senegal, Kasetsart in Thailand, Heidelberg in Germany, etc.), while others are just emerging (Arizona in the USA, São Paulo in Brazil, etc.).

-- more than 7,000 international students for a total of more than 51,000 students;
+- more than 7,000 international students, for a total of more than 51,000 students;

-- 40% of doctoral students are foreign (from over 100 countries);
+- 40% of doctoral researchers foreign nationals (from over 100 countries);

-- co-publications with over 160 countries;
+- co-publications with more than 160 countries;

 - in the top 200 of the Shanghai ranking.